rprat-pro/MATools/README.md

  MATools::MATrace::omp_stop("kernel_name");
 }
 ```
-This mode can only be activated if the MATrace mode is used:
+To activate the OpenMP mode, the MATrace mode must already be activated using the following routines:

 ```
 MATools::MATrace::active_MATrace_mode();
 MATools::MATrace::active_omp_mode();
 ```

-These routines have to be called by the first omp_start() routine.
+These routines must be called before the first omp_start() routine.

-WARNING : The OpenMP mode does not work correctly with MPI.
-If you use MPI+OpenMP, the trace would be generated with all tasks and sent on the master node but, as tasks are labelled with threads id with this mode, tasks will be overlapped for a same thread id.
+WARNING: The OpenMP mode does not work correctly with MPI.
+If you are using MPI+OpenMP, the trace will be generated with all tasks and sent to the master node.
+However, tasks may overlap for the same thread ID since tasks are labeled with thread IDs in this mode.

-REMARK : label could be : MPI_ID * NB_THREADS + THREAD_ID
+Comment: The label can be calculated as follows: `MPI_ID * NB_THREADS + THREAD_ID`.

 ### ### Status of developments